anaseto/boohu/README.md

+**Migrated to https://codeberg.org/anaseto/boohu because of new 2FA requirement**

 Break Out Of Hareka's Underground (Boohu) is a roguelike game mainly inspired from DCSS and its tavern, with some ideas from Brogue, but aiming for very short games, almost no character building, and a simplified inventory.